ktorio/ktor-documentation/topics/server-typed-auth.md

 ## Transform a principal {id="map-principal"}

-Use `mapPrincipal()` to convert the principal into another type, for example, by loading a user record from your
+Use the `mapPrincipal()` function to convert the principal into another type, for example, by loading a user record from your database:
-database:

 ```kotlin
 data class AppUser(val id: String, val email: String)